 - The government will not ask you to pay anything up front to get this money.
 No fees.
 No charges.
 Nothing.

 - The government will not call, email, or text to ask for your Social Security number, bank account, or credit card number.
 Anyone who does is a scammer.

 - The FTC encourages anyone who is contacted by a scammer asking for your bank account number or Social Security number to file a complaint on their website using this link.

-The 60-day freeze on evictions does not mean that tenants get two months of free rent.
-Each landlord or rental management company will determine how to handle this situation, keeping in mind that delayed rent payments will likely be added onto future rent payments.
-Households who still have money coming in can certainly continue to make on-time monthly rent payments.
-If you know you will not be able to pay your rent, it’s best to contact your landlord before you miss a payment so they know you are keeping track and aware of the situation.
-Check out the Extension publication on Dealing with a Drop in Income for steps to take in prioritizing bills and contacting your landlord about a payment plan.
+With the 60-day freeze on evictions now ended, each landlord or rental management company will determine how to handle any delayed rent payments.
+If you know you will not be able to pay all or some of your rent at any point, it’s best to contact your landlord before you miss a payment so they know you are keeping track and aware of the situation.
+Check out the Extension publication on Dealing with a Drop In Income for steps to take in prioritizing bills and contacting your landlord about a payment plan.